FlyingBaguette/aero-boulangerie/docs/requirement-specs/Software-requirements-specification.md

 ###Software interfaces
 CPU choosen to be a STMMicro 32bit CPU.
-Linux OS enviroment using Eclipse to program AB.
-More info to follow...
+Linux OS enviroment using Eclipse to program AB if possible otherwise windows will be used.

 ###Communication Interfaces
 - I2C to cover sensor communications
 - SPI required for SD card interfacing
 - Enable printing to the UART to allow for bluetooth module to be used for debugging

-UART and others are possibilities if I2C bus becomes heavily used.
+UART and others are possibilities if I2C bus becomes heavily used, as such the I2C bus should be set to a high a speed as possible.

 The wireless communications will conform to a defined protocol that needs to handle
 - Handshake to establish connection
 - Control commands
 - Sensor identifier with reading
 - Close connection

 ###Memory Constraints
 512kb of flash memory for the program.